himanshuverma544/Ecommerce-Web-App/plan.md

 > Query: INSERT INTO users ( first_name, last_name, email, password ) VALUES ( $first_name, $last_name, $email, $hashedPassword);

 iii.
-As soon as the user sign up we will use next() and hit the Sign In route, and create a JWT access token so user doesn't need to explicitly Sign In up.
+As soon as the user signs up we will use next() and hit the Sign In route, and create a JWT access token so the user doesn't need to Sign In explicitly.

 iv.
-If user closes the browser, opens up the app back sign in the user up, using the JWT within the expiry time and retrieve the user information from the payload.
+If the user closes the browser, opens up the app and sign in the user up, using the JWT within the expiry time and retrieves the user information from the payload.

 v.
 On every Sign in create a new JWT for a user which contains id, firstName, lastName and email, but before that verify the user credentials in the database.

 > Query: SELECT password FROM users where email= $email;

 vi.
-Don't forget to encrypt and verify the password using "bcrypt" package, you have to use the above query for database to get the user hashedPassword.
+Don't forget to encrypt and verify the password using "bcrypt" package, you have to use the above query for the database to get the user-hashed password.

 vii.
-Return the user details as a response, we will use it in our app for further user related requirements.
+Return the user details as a response, we will use it in our app for further user-related requirements.

 viii.
-Make the required changes in the app such as enabling users to "Add Items to the Cart", change the login modal, and on navbar show the name of the user.
+Make the required changes in the app such as enabling users to "Add Items to the Cart", change the login modal, and on navbar show the user's name.

-# 2. A. When user add items to the cart:
+# 2. A. When the user adds items to the cart:

-=> Frontend
+# => Frontend

 i.
-When the user signs in give the ability to the user to add items to the cart from the homepage as well as product page. ii.
-Upon adding the product on homepage, change the "Add to Cart" button to "Quantity" button and also show the user the "Remove Item" button to remove the item from the cart as well take care of the "Visit Cart" button. iii.
-When adding from the product page, show the toast message that how many items does the user has added and also show him the button to remove the item and go to cart page.
+When the user signs in give the ability to the user to add items to the cart from the homepage as well as the product page. ii.
+Upon adding the product on homepage, change the "Add to Cart" button to the "Quantity" button and also show the user the "Remove Item" button to remove the item from the cart as well as take care of the "Visit Cart" button. iii.
+When adding from the product page, show the toast message that how many items the user has added and also show him the button to remove the item and go to the cart page.

-=> Backend
+# => Backend

 i.
-As soon as the user add the product, create the cart.
-Get the user id from the response you received earlier from the sign in.
+As soon as the user adds the product, create the cart.
+Get the user ID from the response you received earlier from the sign-in.

 > Query: INSERT INTO carts (user_id) VALUES ($user_id);

 ii.
-Pull the value of user cart_id from the database and value of the added product data-product_id and the Quantity.
+Pull the value of user cart_id from the database and the value of the added product data-product_id and the Quantity.

 > Query: SELECT cart_id FROM carts WHERE user_id = $user_id;

 iii.
-Store the required values in cart_items table.
+Store the required values in the cart_items table.

 > Query: INSERT INTO cart_items (cart_id, product_id, quantity) VALUES ($cart_id, $data-product_id, $Quantity);

 B. a.
-When user updated the quantity of the product: On Homepage
+When the user updates the quantity of the product: On the Homepage

  i.
-Pull up the product id from data-product_id attribute. ii.
+Pull up the product ID from the data-product_id attribute. ii.
 Let the user set the final quantity.
-Make sure to use cancel token to avoid multiple API request. iii.
-Make a API post request and send the values of product id, quantity and cart_id. iv.
+Make sure to use the cancel token to avoid multiple API request. iii.
+Make an API post request and send the values of product id, quantity and cart_id. iv.
 Now, update the required cart_item in the cart_items table.

  > Query: UPDATE cart_items SET quantity = $quantity WHERE cart_id = $cart_id AND product_id = $product_id;